 No matter what your goal is, you need these…Keystone Habits.
 Figuring out the keystone habit takes some time and reflection.
 You may not get it right the first time.
 You might have to make some adjustments along the way.
 Give yourself permission to allow imperfections to occur.
 But here’s the thing…don’t give up.
 When it doesn’t work out right - keep going!

 Every year millions of Americans set out with great intentions on January 1.
 According to Journal of Clinical Psychology, 25 percent fall off the bandwagon after a week.
 In fact, only 8% of individuals who make resolutions find success.
 This is depressing to me because most of us desire to change.
 We try really hard.
 But after disappointment, we give up.

-Let's make 2018 an amazing year!
+Let's make this an amazing year!
 I am expectant for the year and excited to see what God is going to do in our lives.

 Blessings to you,